TempurPedic Adjustable Bed Reviews

 In this review, we’ll break down which parts we love about the TempurPedic adjustable bases, and which ones we’d pass on.
 Feel free to use the jump-to links below if there’s a part of this review you want to skip right to:

 Setup Process For TempurPedic Bases

-The setup process is definitely a two-person endeavor, but in many cases the delivery company will setup the bed frame for you.
+The setup process of the TempurPedic adjustable bed parts is definitely a two-person endeavor, but in many cases the delivery company will setup the bed frame for you.
 If you opt to build it yourself it will likely take you 45 minutes start to finish, and that includes disposing of the packaging.

 For the most part, there’s only a few things that you need to accomplish in the setup process.
 You have to screw in the legs, attach the two bed frame pieces (if you get a king or CA king), cut off a few zip ties, plug in a few cables underneath the bed frame, and plug in the main power cord.
 Let’s put it this way: I’d rather put together another TempurPedic power base than IKEA furniture.

 Whether you buy the Nolah Adjustable Base, Nectar Adjustable Base, or those from TempurPedic, you get a similar overall look: metal frame with a dark grey fabric exterior.
 They have such a neutral, unassuming look to them that we’re convinced will work in any bedroom and with any bedroom set.
 And keep mind that the bed frames do not come with a headboard and that your comforter will almost certainly cover the frame such that no one can even tell what it looks like.